Spanish Marine Infantry: Mission

+One of the main characteristics of a marine is the uniform that he wears.
+On the sleeves of the Spanish Marines are the three "Sardinetas", which marks it as a member of the Royal House Corps.
+This was given in recognition for a heroic last stand at the Morro Castle during the siege of Havana in 1762.
+The only other unit to wear the sardinetas and red trouser stripes is the Spanish Royal Guard.
+Spanish Marines have modern assets to comply with its mission, having personnel specialised in artillery, sapping, helicopters, special operations, communications, tanks, among others.
+Some vehicles form the Grupo Mecanizado Anfibio del Tercio de Armada (the Mechanized Amphibious Group of the Navy Tercio).
+The Marines of Spain are not only a fleet force, as the Spanish Royal Marine Guard Company are responsible for the defense and security forces of naval bases and facilities, naval schools and training units, and all facilities that support the Marines themselves.

 Special operations deployments

 In June 2009, the Special Naval Warfare Force (FGNE) was created through the fusion of the Special Operations Unit (UOE) of the Marine Infantry as well as the Special Combat Divers Unit (UEBC) and the Special Explosives Defusers Unit (UEDE) from the Navy Diving Center.
 The FGNE is organized inside the whole Navy.
 This unit has taken part in several operations including Atalanta in Somalia, United Nations Interim Force in Lebanon, Hispaniola in Haiti and the hijack of the fishing vessel Alakrana in Somali waters.

 Organization

 Marine brigade

 The main fighting Force of the Spanish Marine Infantry is the Marine Infantry Brigade, which includes the following units: